Patrick Holden

 Patrick Holden, CBE is a UK organic dairy farmer, campaigner for sustainable food and farming, and co-founder with Anthony Rodale of U.K. The Sustainable Food Trust and U.S. Sustainable Food Alliance.

-Holden features in regular broadcasts and talks at public events and is an active member in the food and farming community.
+Background

-The seeds of his interest in farming were sown during his London childhood.
-Holden kept a variety of animals, ranging from mice and rabbits to budgerigars and myna birds, and would spend hours in his back garden studying the amphibians that migrated to the ponds he had dug as a boy.
+During his childhood Holden kept a variety of animals, ranging from mice and rabbits to budgerigars and myna birds, and would spend hours in his back garden studying the amphibians that migrated to the ponds he had dug as a boy.

-In 1971, aged 20, Holden spent a year in the San Francisco Bay Area where he was strongly influenced by the green movement that was gathering momentum at the time.
-As a result, Holden returned to the UK and worked for a year on an intensive dairy fam in Hampshire before studying biodynamic agriculture at Emerson College (UK).
+In 1971, aged 20, Holden spent a year in the San Francisco Bay Area where he was influenced by the green movement.
+As a result, Holden returned to the UK and worked for a year on an intensive dairy farm in Hampshire before studying biodynamic agriculture at Emerson College (UK).

-Holden then joined the back-to-the-land movement in 1973 and, using the knowledge gained from his childhood, studies and experiences in California, formed a community farm in Bwlchwernen, Wales.
+Holden then joined the back-to-the-land movement in 1973 and formed a community farm in Bwlchwernen Fawr, Wales.
 After the community dispersed, Holden continued to run the farm now known as Holden Farm Dairy - now the longest established organic dairy farm in Wales.
 Enterprises have included an 80 cow Ayrshire herd, the milk from which goes to produce Hafod, a cheddar style cheese; oats and peas; wheat for flour milling; and carrots which he grew for supermarkets for 25 years.

 Alongside farming, Holden’s other work has included the development of organic standards and the market for organic foods, founding British Organic Farmers, trustee of the Soil Association, and director of the Soil Association (1995-2010).
+During Holden's 15 years in charge, the charity's staff rose from 5 to 180, and annual sales of organic produce in Britain rose from £50 million to £2 billion.
 He is also a patron of the UK Biodynamic Agricultural Association and The Living Land Trust, as well as an advisor and participant in the Prince of Wales Terra Carta initiative.